alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

 ---
 In this section we will go over the two ways to install the plugin into Designer.
 ### Method 1
 After you create a `.yxi`, you can double-click the `.yxi` to install it into Designer.
-This opens Designer and prompt you to install the package in a new dialog box.
+This opens Designer and prompts you to install the package in a new dialog box.
 It looks something like this:

 ![YXI Install Dialog](./assets/install-yxi-dialog.png)

 Once it installs, you can find the plugin under the `Python SDK Examples` tool category.[^2]

 ### Method 2
-You can also create the yxi _**and**_ install it all at once via the `ayx_plugin_cli designer-install` command.
+You can also create the `.yxi` _**and**_ install it all at once via the `ayx_plugin_cli designer-install` command.
 Choose the install option that matches your Designer install.
-Typically, this will be the `user` install option.
+Typically, this is the `user` install option.

 ```bash
 ~/sdk-api-tool$ ayx_plugin_cli designer-install